AlizerUncaged/The-Obsession-Letter/README.md

 - Discord token stealer
 - Compiles code at runtime (snippets downloaded from server)

 and many more, I just don't feel like writing it all here.
-Explore the source code for yourself and see
+Explore the source code for yourself and see.

+For educational purposes only 🤷‍♀️